austriapro/ebinterface-ubl-mapping/README.md

 # News and noteworthy

+* v5.1.2 - 2023-11-09
+    * Fixed the mapping of ebInterface DocumentType `CreditNote` to UBL Invoice Type Code `381`
 * v5.1.1 - 2023-09-26
     * Fixed the `DocumentCurrencyCode/@listID` attribute for all ebInterface versions != 4.2
     * Avoid creating empty UBL elements